badamiec3/readMeFile/README.md

    Once the element has been created, it moves to the 'testing' list, where its functionality is tested.
 * *Finished*
    Any element that is considered to be finished (i.e. works according to its specification) lives in this list.

+The state of the board as this documentation is being compiled is shown below.

+![finalJira][finalJira]

 ## Risk Assessment
 The risk assessment for this project can be found in full here: https://docs.google.com/spreadsheets/d/1WfKQAjsBfErpQOywRmnZbCe6zw7yFxESFB8WhQd69Es/edit?usp=sharing